Tax Relief Attorney

 on the income of the children and whether or not they are

-covered under private health insurance.
+covered under private health insurance or through health insurance marketplaces.
 To apply for

 Medicaid, contact your local Social Services Office.